banzaicloud/istio-operator/README.md

 ## Istio operator vs [Calisti](https://calisti.app/)

-[Calisti](https://calisti.app/) is an enterprise ready Istio platform for DevOps and SREs that automates lifecycle management and simplifies connectivity, security & observability for microservice based applications.
+[Calisti](https://calisti.app/) is an enterprise-ready Istio platform for DevOps and SREs that automates lifecycle management and simplifies connectivity, security & observability for microservice-based applications.
-The Cisco Istio operator is a core part of Calisti's Service Mesh Manager (SMM) component, which helps with installing, upgrading and managing an Istio mesh, but SMM provides many other components to conveniently secure, operate and observe Istio as well.
+The Cisco Istio operator is the core part of Calisti's Service Mesh Manager (SMM) component, which helps install, upgrade and manage Istio meshes.
+Still, SMM also provides many other features to secure, operate and observe Istio conveniently.

 The differences are presented in this table: